yosi-dediashvili/SubiT/design/api.md

 # Design of SubiT's API

-The idea behind the API is to allow us to use SubiT in order programs (XBMC etc.), and also, separate between the core of SubiT, to everything else.
+The idea behind the API is to allow us to use SubiT in other programs (XBMC etc.), and also, separate between the core of SubiT, to everything else.
 This means that SubiT will also use the API internally.